 When you see a great presenter using tools like PowerPoint, flip-chart or pen, you walk away reflecting on great content delivered well.
 When you see a bad presentation, please don’t walk away blaming the tools.
 What you have seen is a presentation by someone who is hopefully better in their day job than they are as a presenter using tools that become the victim of their inability to use them well.

 Whenever you have seen someone drive a vehicle badly did you think, ‘that car is awful!’?
-Just as you wouldn’t blame the car of a bad driver please don’t blame PowerPoint for a bad presentation.
+Just as you wouldn’t blame the car of a bad driver, please don’t blame tools for a bad presentation.